Decathlon/sportplaces-docs/06-sport_filters.md

 ## Introduction

 A filter is associated with a sport place's activity.
-As opposed to tags that are boolean, their value ranges either as a numerical value or an array of values.
+As opposed to tags which are boolean, their value must be either numerical, or one of the pre-defined string values.

 _Ex: How long is this kayaking track?_ becomes _What is the value of the `distance` **filter**?_